exstarzii/minesweeper/README.md

 ## Description

-my implementation of the standard minesweeper is 16x16 You can find a working version of this minesweeper  <b>[here](https://github.com/exstarzii/AuthServiceFrontend).</b>
+My implementation of the standard 16x16 minesweeper.
+You can find a working version of this  <b>[here](https://exstarzii.github.io/minesweeper.html).</b>

 ## Installation